keigoi/ocaml-mpst/instructions.md

 Note that this folder contains only the protocols.
 The easiest way to explore the channel vectors inferred by running the global combinators is to open VSCode, choose some of the files from the protocol folder, and hover over the type of the global combinator.
-If you plan to use VS code, before opening it, first build all examples from the terminal:
+If you plan to use VS code, before opening it, first build all examples from the terminal in watch mode:

 ```
-dune build @example/all
+dune build --watch @example/all
 ```

 ## Step 4: Other examples and implementing your own protocols (Optional)